 Measurable Objective 1 Details Reviews Measurable Objective 1: Burbank's discipline rate for A.A.
-SPED students will reduce from to less than 2.4% ss than 2.4% Formative Summative Evaluation Data Sources: Power School discipline records Jan Mar June
+SPED students will reduce from to less than 2.4% Formative Sumn Summative Evaluation Data Sources: Power School discipline records Jan Mar June

 Strategy 1: Teachers will provide in-class interventions and classroom management strategies to address off-task/inappropriate behavior, communicate with parents to discuss student discipline behaviors and collaboratively determine next steps for success, and will refer students to counselors prior to referral to AP's for lower level offenses.